RoboTeamTwente/roboteam/docs/Ball.md

 `expectedEndPosition` -> End position that we _think_ the ball will lay at when it comes to a stop.

-`filteredVelocity` -> Velocity but adjusted to match up with physics n stuff, it's used to determine a more realistic end position.

 ## Functions ##

 `initializeCalculations` -> Calls the 4 calculation methods.

 `initBallAtRobotPosition` -> If there is no position for the ball we look at the robot ball sensors for this.

-`filterBallVelocity` -> Sets `filteredVelocity`

 `updateExpectedBallEndPosition` -> Sets `expectedEndPosition`.